 - Maintenance of the Common Travel Area;

-- It provides for tariff and quota free goods trade.
+- provides for tariff and quota free goods trade.

-- It protects the Single Market that is so important for our future prosperity and ensures fair competition for Irish businesses.
+- protects the EU Single Market that is so important for our future prosperity and ensures fair competition for Irish businesses.

-- It does not replicate the status quo ante.
-The UK’s decision to leave the EU means that the EU-UK relationship cannot be as close as it was when they were members of the EU.
+- does not replicate the status quo ante.
+The UK’s leaving the EU means that the EU-UK relationship cannot be as close as it was when they were members of the EU.